ZaidKaleem/Apriori/README.md

 # Apriori
-Implementation of Apriori market-basket algorithm as well as its refinements (PCY and Multihash).
+Implementation of Apriori market-basket algorithm as well as its refinements (PCY and Multistage).